Btibert3/windows-download-youtube/README.md

 6. Select `Advanced System Settings` and Choose `Environment Variables`
 7. Under `System Variables`, select `PATH`
 8. Go to the end of the path (protip:  just hit `END` on your keyboard)
-9. Paste in the directory where you saved the `.exe` file
+9. Paste in the directory where you saved the `.exe` file.
+Again, I simply pasted: `C:\Program Files\youtube-dl`
 10. Click `OK` a few times until you exit the settings area